 In each instance, a CPE Waiver Application must be submitted along with any other necessary documentation.
 If you think you qualify for a CPE waiver, download the Initial Request for CPE Waiver.pdf

 and submit it to the Board at least 7 working days prior to any monthly Board meeting.
 You should request the waiver prior to the expiration of your license to insure your ability to continue to practice.

-Licensees are responsible for insuring that completion documents are obtained and kept for a period of five (5) years.
+Licensees are responsible for insuring that completion documents are obtained, meet the guidelines as outlined above and are kept for a period of five (5) years.
+The Board conducts an audit for each renewal year.
+If selected for the audit the licensee must send completion documents to the Board office verifying their CPE was completed during their reporting period.
 If completion documents cannot be provided to the Board upon request, those CPE hours will not be accepted.

 Licensees may claim one (1) hour of CPE for each fifty (50) minutes of technical session attended.